LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

 .. c:function:: int ARKStepSetOrder(void* arkode_mem, int ord)

-   Specifies the order of accuracy for the ARK/DIRK/ERK integration method in the ARK timestepper module.
+   Specifies the order of accuracy for the ARK/DIRK/ERK integration method in the ARK time-stepper module.

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKStep memory block.